ENCCS/max-coe-workshop/content/day5/yambo-tutorial.md

 srun --nodes=1 --ntasks-per-node=1 --gres=gpu:1 --cpus-per-task=8 --mem=490000 --account=EUHPC_TD02_030 --partition=boost_usr_prod --qos=boost_qos_dbg --time=0:30:00 --pty /bin/bash
 ```

-The, we need to load the yambo-specific modules in in the cluster.
+Then we need to load the yambo-specific modules in in the cluster.
 On Leonardo Booster, we have
 ```console
 module load profile/chem-phys
 module load yambo/5.2.0--openmpi--4.1.4--nvhpc--23.1